 ACES adjustments for repaid months of total ineligibility and L&I reimbursements.

-ACES will send the Re-Certification letter (027-01) to an adult participant or an adult recipient/ineligible parent when they reach 48 months of cash assistance.
-The letter includes information on the 60-month time limit and lists all months of TANF/SFA assistance for each adult in the household, including any Tribal TANF months received.
-Staff determines whether the adult recipient/ineligible parent qualifies for a time limit hardship extension before they reach 60 months of TANF/SFA.
+ACES will send the Re-Certification letter (027-01) to an adult recipient when they reach 48 months of cash assistance.
+The letter includes information on the 60-month time limit and lists all months of TANF/SFA assistance received for each adult in the household, including Tribal TANF months received.
+Staff determines whether the adult recipient qualifies for a time limit hardship extension before they reach 60 months of TANF/SFA.

-3.6.1.2 What is the difference between the adult recipient and ineligible parent time limit?
+3.6.1.2 What is the difference between the adult recipient and ineligible parent?

-ACES uses the following definitions to track each adult’s 60-month limit, list each countable month as an ineligible parent or adult recipient month and indicate whether the case is closed or extended under the adult recipient or ineligible parent time limit:
+ACES uses the following definitions to track each adult’s month on TANF/SFA, listing each countable month as an adult recipient month, indicating whether the case is closed or extended under the adult recipient:

-An adult recipient is an adult who is receiving assistance in a TANF/SFA assistance unit.
+An adult recipient is an adult who is receiving benefits in a TANF/SFA assistance unit.
 The adult recipient may be the parent or relative caregiver.

-An ineligible parent is a non-recipient parent who is receiving a TANF/SFA grant for their child(ren).
+An ineligible parent is a non-recipient parent who is receiving a TANF/SFA grant only for their child(ren) due to citizenship or legal status, or receiving SSI income.
+Ineligible parents are not subject to the TANF time limit and are to be automatically approved for a TANF time limit extension by staff.

 Note: Adults who qualify for state-funded cash assistance as Survivors of Certain Crimes are considered recipients, though may be undocumented.
 They receive cash assistance in a solely state-funded, SFA assistance unit.
 This population increments ineligible parent months in ACES.
 For more information on this population, see EA-Z Manual: Citizenship and Immigration Status Requirements Specific to Program – Benefits for Survivors of Certain Crimes.

-The TANF/SFA months an adult recipient/ineligible parent receives for their child(ren) counts toward their 60 month limit.
-The assistance unit (AU) closes once an adult recipient/ineligible parent in the AU has 60 countable TANF/SFA months unless the adult qualifies for a time limit extension.
+The TANF/SFA assistance unit (AU) closes once an adult recipient in the AU has 60 countable TANF/SFA months unless the adult qualifies for a time limit extension, or as the examples below provide, they meet the ineligible parent approval.

-Examples:
+Examples of Ineligible parent households:

+Ineligible due to legal status-

 Jane received 60 months for herself and her son between 2005 and 2010.
 Jane’s portion of the TANF grant was terminated due to a fraud conviction, but her son continued receiving TANF.
-Jane doesn't qualify for a time limit extension.
-Under the ineligible parent time limit, we close the case using the 60 adult recipient months even though Jane is no longer a recipient in the assistance unit.
+Jane qualifies for a time limit extension.
+As an ineligible parent, we approve the case using the “Caring for a disabled adult” category even though Jane is an ineligible parent in the assistance unit.

-Matthew, an undocumented father, gets 40 ineligible parent months due to his daughter’s TANF child-only grant.
-Matthew becomes a citizen (adult recipient) and is added to the TANF grant for 20 months.
-He doesn't qualify for a time limit extension.
-The AU will close using the 40 ineligible parent months plus the 20 adult recipient months.
+Ineligible due to citizenship status-

+Matthew, an undocumented father, who is caring for his 12 year old daughter.
+Matthew is eligible for a TLE as an ineligible parent.
+We approve the TLE using the “Caring for a disabled adult” category.

+Ineligible due to receiving SSI income-

-A mother on SSI, Leah, receives TANF for her daughter for 50 months before she gets married to Damien.
-Damien and daughter receive TANF for an additional 10 months.
-Under the ineligible parent time limit, Leah now has 60 ineligible parent months.
-Because Leah receives SSI, approve a disability time limit extension to keep the TANF grant open.
+Leah, a mother on SSI, receives TANF for her daughter for 58 months.
+Because Leah is an ineligible parent (SSI recipient), the family continues to be eligible for assistance beyond 60 months.
+Staff automatically approve the case for a TLE using the “Caring for a disabled adult” category to keep the TANF grant open.

-3.6.1.3 What happens when an adult recipient/ineligible parent reaches 56 months on TANF/SFA?
+3.6.1.3 What happens when an adult recipient reaches 56 months on TANF/SFA?

-An indicator appears in the eJAS demographic screen and the Time Limit Extension tool becomes available when an adult in the AU or ineligible parent reaches 56 months of cash assistance.
+An indicator appears in the eJAS demographic screen and the Time Limit Extension tool becomes available when an adult in the AU reaches 56 months of cash assistance.

-3.6.1.4 What happens when an adult recipient/ineligible parent reaches 58 months on TANF/SFA?
+3.6.1.4 What happens when an adult recipient reaches 58 months on TANF/SFA?